Youngstown State University

 Youngstown State University (YSU or Youngstown State) is a public university in Youngstown, Ohio, United States.
 It was founded in 1908 and is the easternmost member of the University System of Ohio.
 The university is composed of six undergraduate colleges and a graduate college.

 Youngstown State University has over 100 undergraduate degree programs and 50 graduate degree programs serving over 11,000 students in studies up to the doctoral level.
-Beyond its current student body, the university has more than 115,000 alumni across the country and around the world.
+The university operates a satellite campus in Steubenville, Ohio.
+Beyond its current student body, the university has more than 115,000 alumni.

 Collectively known as the Penguins, Youngstown State's athletic teams compete in Division I of the National Collegiate Athletic Association.
-The university is a member of the Horizon League in all varsity sports, with the exception of football which competes in the Football Championship Subdivision of the NCAA as a member of the Missouri Valley Football Conference, bowling which competes in Conference USA, and lacrosse which competes in the Mid-American Conference (MAC).
+The university is a member of the Horizon League in all varsity sports, with the exception of football which competes in the Missouri Valley Football Conference, bowling which competes in Conference USA, and lacrosse which competes in the Mid-American Conference (MAC).